ycm-core/ycmd/README.md

 ##### C-family settings

-The `Settings` function is called by the C-family completer to get the compiler flags to use when compiling the current file.
+The `Settings` function is called by the libclang and clangd-based completers to get the compiler flags to use when compiling the current file.
 The absolute path of this file is accessible under the `filename` key of the `kwargs` dictionary.
-[clangd][clangd]-based completer doesn't support extra conf files.
-If you are using [clangd][clangd]-based completer, you must have a compilation database in your project's root or in one of the parent directories to provide compiler flags.

-The return value expected by the completer is a dictionary containing the following items:
+The return value expected by both completers is a dictionary containing the following items:

-- `flags`: (mandatory) a list of compiler flags.
+- `flags`: (mandatory for libclang, optional for clangd) a list of compiler flags.

 - `include_paths_relative_to_dir`: (optional) the directory to which the include paths in the list of flags are relative.
-Defaults to ycmd working directory.
+Defaults to ycmd working directory for the libclang completer and `.ycm_extra_conf.py`'s directory for the clangd completer.

-- `override_filename`: (optional) a string indicating the name of the file to parse as the translation unit for the supplied file name.
-This fairly advanced feature allows for projects that use a 'unity'-style build, or for header files which depend on other includes in other files.

 - `do_cache`: (optional) a boolean indicating whether or not the result of this call (i.e. the list of flags) should be cached for this file name.
   Defaults to `True`.
 If unsure, the default is almost always correct.

+The libclang-based completer also supports the following items:

+- `override_filename`: (optional) a string indicating the name of the file to parse as the translation unit for the supplied file name.
+This fairly advanced feature allows for projects that use a 'unity'-style build, or for header files which depend on other includes in other files.

 - `flags_ready`: (optional) a boolean indicating that the flags should be used.
 Defaults to `True`.
 If unsure, the default is almost always correct.